 First, let’s understand the brain of driverless cars.
 For each movement the car makes, it uses LiDAR, radar, cameras, and position estimators that constantly scan in 360°.
 Combined with SLAM (Simultaneous Localisation and Mapping), cars map their surroundings in real-time orientating themselves based on sensor input.
 This view is far superior to what humans can see.

-Even though humans can percept their surroundings with ease, for a computer it is an incredibly difficult challenge.
+Even though humans can perceive their surroundings with ease, for a computer it is an incredibly difficult challenge.
 For example, humans can recognize pedestrians, traffic lights, and crosswalks.
-Also, humans can anticipate movement from cyclists and police officers by simple hand gestures.
+Also, humans can anticipate movement from cyclists and police officers through simple hand gestures.

 This is why driverless cars use 360° LiDAR sensors mounted on the vehicle, which gives a full perspective of its surroundings.
 As point cloud data is constantly fed into machine learning (ML) algorithms, driverless cars begin to make sense of noisy data.
 This is the underlying brain of the vehicle that can extract features from the road.